 (2) Despite subsection (1), the IR Commission may be constituted by more than one commissioner if —

-(a) the terms of the relevant Commonwealth workplace agreement so require; or
+(a) the terms of the relevant Commonwealth enterprise agreement so require; or

-(b) the terms of the relevant Commonwealth workplace agreement so permit and the parties to the agreement so request,
+(b) the terms of the relevant Commonwealth enterprise agreement so permit and the parties to the agreement so request,

 and the Chief Commissioner is of the opinion that it is practicable and appropriate to so constitute the IR Commission.

-(3) The Chief Commissioner is to have regard to the terms of the Commonwealth workplace agreement when assigning or appointing a commissioner or commissioners to constitute the IR Commission for the purposes of this Division but is not obliged to comply with those terms.
+(3) The Chief Commissioner is to have regard to the terms of the Commonwealth enterprise agreement when assigning or appointing a commissioner or commissioners to constitute the IR Commission for the purposes of this Division but is not obliged to comply with those terms.

+[Section 28 amended: No. 53 of 2011 s.
+55.]

 29. IR Commission’s functions

 (1) On an application under section 27 in relation to an employment dispute, the IR Commission has and may exercise such functions with respect to the resolution of the dispute as are conferred or imposed on it under —

-(a) the Commonwealth workplace agreement concerned or the model dispute resolution process, as the case may be; and
+(a) the Commonwealth enterprise agreement concerned; and

-(b) the Workplace Relations Act.
+(b) the Fair Work Act 2009 (Commonwealth).

-(2) The Workplace Relations Act sections 714, 715 and 716 apply to a dispute resolution process conducted under this Division.
+(2) The Fair Work Act 2009 (Commonwealth) section 740 applies to a dispute resolution process conducted under this Division.

+[Section 29 amended: No. 53 of 2011 s.
+56.]

 Part 3 — Miscellaneous

 30. Application of IR Act